Brandon Lewis resigns from cabinet in latest blow to Boris Johnson

 Northern Ireland secretary Brandon Lewis has become the fourth cabinet minister to resign from the cabinet, telling Boris Jonson that government requires “honesty, integrity and mutual respect”.

-As the prime minister defies calls from all wings of the Tory party to resign as he haemorrhages support, Mr Lewis said he “cannot sacrifice my person integrity to defend things as they stand now”.
+As the prime minister defies calls to resign from all wings of the Tory party as he haemorrhages support, Mr Lewis said he “cannot sacrifice my personal integrity to defend things as they stand now”.

 The senior minister, who was appointed to the role in early 2020, published his resignation after Mr Johnson vowed to “fight on” despite a delegation of cabinet ministers pleading with him to step down from No 10 last night.